• Skip to primary navigation

 • Don't know how deep the oil level is in your pan?
 Check by inserting a toothpick.

-• The chips will darken a couple of shades as they cool, so remove them from the oil a little sooner than you think they need.
+• The chips will darken a couple of shades as they cool, so remove them a little sooner than you think they need.

 Nutrition